 Other brands you will see include Otimmo (by EuropAce), Whirlpool (from the USA), Hafele (Europe), Turbo (from Italy since 1974).

 Q: Where to buy an oven in Singapore?

 You used to only be able to buy an oven from physical stores, but now you can purchase them online for the ultimate convenience and even enjoy discounted prices!
-Lazada is my go-to for shopping electronics.
-If you prefer to see the fridge in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.
+Shopee is my go-to for shopping electronics.
+If you prefer to see the oven in-person, you can always pop by to any of the consumer electronics stores like Best Denki, Courts, Harvey Norman and Gain City near you to check it out before purchasing online.